We love prix fixe menus. That’s because they’re an exciting, stress-free guided tour of a chef’s passions. Of the best a restaurant has to offer.

-Whether or not your prix fixe menu is communicating chef-driven value or money-saving value largely depends on your reputation and how you present and market your prix fixe menu.
+Whether or not your set price menu is communicating chef-driven value or money-saving value largely depends on your reputation.
+And how you present and market your prix fixe menu.

 It’s similar for Christmas and Valentine’s Day.
 While specific types of food aren’t as associated with these days as Thanksgiving, diners are still foremost after a dining experience.

-And that’s the beauty of the prix fixe menu.
+And that’s the beauty of this type of menu.
 It’s an experience.
-A culinary guided tour, like we touched on.
+A culinary guided tour, like we’ve been repeating maybe too frequently.
 And sharing that experience with friends and family on significant days makes both the meal and the holiday even better.

 Seasons and Themes

 Beyond that, a restaurant can have a thematic menu unrelated to seasonal ingredients.
-Think of a 3-course seafood-only prix fixe menu or a prix fixe menu that’s an homage to Canadian cuisine on July 1st, Canada Day.
+Think of a 3-course seafood-only menu or a set price menu that’s an homage to Canadian cuisine on July 1st, Canada Day.
 There are limitless themes out there.
 What connects them all is that they become culinary experiences by using a prix fixe menu.

 Just make sure it’s not a bald play for sales.
-Any food you put on a prix fixe menu should be worth the price of admission.
+Any food you put on this type of menu should be genuinely inspiring to your chef and worth the price of admission.